 The Ivy League / Cake Eaters Suits

-The conservative suit was for the British and for older businessmen in America.
-After 1922, the rest of the men, who were mostly young and middle-class Americans, preferred a totally new style that was even more casual and flashy than their father’s look.
+After 1924, men, who were mostly young and middle-class Americans, preferred a totally new style that was even more casual and flashy than their father’s look.
 They acquired the “cake eaters” name because these new young kids frequented tea dances where colorful tea cakes were served.

 The Ivy League look (also called a drape cut or blade cut) was of a slimmer fitting, single-breasted jacket with slightly narrower notch lapels (2.75 inches), a longer jacket (30.5 inches), 2-3 buttons fasted high on the sternum, and large patch pockets placed low on the front sides.
 Materials were still very heavy wool or worsted wool, weighing in around 15 oz to the yard.

-By the mid ’20s, the trend was for lighter shades of tan, grey, blue-gray, and gray-blue, with a striped cheviot pattern being the most popular.
 The British loved their tweed suits, the Americans not so much.
 Diagonal tweed suits had a short-lived trend with lighter shades, called “ice cream suits.”
-Light tans, creams, blues, and pinks in pinstripes were made into 3-piece suits and sport coats.
+Light tans, creams, blue-greys, grey-blues, and pinks in pinstripes were made into 3-piece suits and sport coats.
 They dirtied too easily, however, and lost favor quickly.
 Instead worsted wool pinstripes in medium tone colors became common.

 What really caused the dramatic difference between conservative and ivy league style was the pants.
 The young Brits claimed they were widening their pants back to the Victorian age, when men’s trousers fit looser than in the snug Edwardian teen years.
 While this is true, they kept on widening pant legs until they formed the “Oxford bag,” an extremely wide leg pant that conveniently fit over plus four knickers (that were banned at school).

 These baggy trousers were 18 to 22 inches wide but could go up to 40 inches wide at the cuff.
 An invert pleated at the waist for an even fuller appearance.
 There was only a light taper from knee to ankle, ending at a 2-3 inch cuff that broke just at the instep so as not to break the front leg crease.